slowernews/wisdom-tldr/README.md

 > *'Get better asking questions.
 They are more important than answers.'*

 > *'Rambling and not smiling are 2 things to get better speaking to anybody.'*

+> *'On improvisation is more productive to say 'yes and' instead of 'yes but'.
+Get rid of ego and add value.
+No judgment.'*

+> *'Conversational stubbornness.
+LET GO.
+Top performers are pros at both leading conversations and going with the conversational flow.
+Just get out of your head and become more situationally aware, always looking for external catalysts.'*